About the course

 The City Learning Trust is a Multi Academy Trust founded in 2014.
 The CLT has five academies in membership covering approximately three thousand students aged three to nineteen.
 Our academies include Haywood Academy, Haywood Sixth Form Academy, Mill Hill Primary, Smallthorne Primary Academy and Trentham Academy.

-We offer a variety of secondary school direct subject places with Staffordshire University, Manchester Metropolitan University and the West Midlands Consortium.
-Subjects include: English, Mathematics, Science, Modern Foreign Languages, Psychology, Religious Studies, Art and Design, Business Studies, Computing, Geography, Physical Education and Dance.
-In addition, we have numerous primary places with North Staffordshire Teacher Education.
+We offer a variety of secondary school direct subject places with Staffordshire University.
+Subjects include: English, Mathematics, Science, Art and Design, Business Studies, Computing, Geography and Physical Education.
+In addition, we have numerous primary places with North Staffordshire Teacher Education and Staffordshire University.

 We provide high quality training that ensures trainees are fully prepared for life in the classroom and a career in education.
 Working closely with the partner universities, we ensure that our Schools Direct colleagues gain their teaching qualification (QTS) and a Postgraduate Certificate in Education (PGCE).
 If you choose to apply to the CLT and are successful, you are guaranteed placements at academies within our Multi Academy Trust.